 Despite many years of photosynthesis research, the photosynthetic efficiency remains low.
-One reason is that plants use only specific spectral regions for photosynthesis; the solar spectrum, however is much broader and contains much more energy.
-We investigate the use of nanocrystals to “shape” the solar spectrum by down-conversion (and up-conversion), to convert light that is not used efficiently into wavelengths that are of better use for plant growth.
-The picture above illustrates the principle: highly luminescent inorganic perovskite nanocrystals will be embedded in foils, where they will absorb part of the UV/blue spectrum and emit orange to red light that is used efficiently by the plants.
-Perovskite nanocrystals are ideal candidates for the spectral conversion due to their tunable bandgap and high quantum yield.
-In this project, you will investigate the most suitable candidate NC materials, make stable and concentrated NC films, and test the films directly in the growth of algae and plants, in collaboration with IBED.
+One reason is that plants use only limited spectral regions for photosynthesis; the solar spectrum, however is much broader, containing much more energy.
+We develop highly efficient nanocrystal layers to “shape” the solar spectrum into an optimum spectrum for the species at hand, thereby exploring the functionality of light on biomass yield, nutritional value and plant shape.
+Inorganic perovskite nanocrystals are ideal candidates for the spectral conversion due to their tunable bandgap and high quantum yield.
+We combine those with photonic design to enhance light outcoupling out of the layers.
+In this project, you can investigate the most suitable nanocrystals and mixtures, measure and model their light-shaping performance, develop photonic design and test your developed foils directly on the growth of algae and plants, in collaboration with IBED.

 Supervisor: Peter Schall, email@example.com